Apartment: Scotland

 In Scotland, the term "tenement" lacks the pejorative connotations it carries elsewhere and refers simply to any block of flats sharing a common central staircase and lacking an elevator, particularly those constructed before 1919.
 Tenements were, and continue to be, inhabited by a wide range of social classes and income groups.
 Tenements today are bought by a wide range of social types, including young professionals, older retirees, and by absentee landlords, often for rental to students after they leave halls of residence managed by their institution.
-The National Trust for Scotland Tenement House (Glasgow) is a historic house museum offering an insight into the lifestyle of tenement dwellers, as it was generations ago.
+The Tenement House is a historic house museum operated by the National Trust for Scotland which offers an insight into the lifestyle of tenement dwellers as it was generations ago.

-During the 19th century tenements became the predominant type of new housing in Scotland's industrial cities, although they were very common in the Old Town in Edinburgh from the 15th century, where they reached ten or eleven storeys and in one case fourteen storeys.
-Built of sandstone or granite, Scottish tenements are usually three to five storeys in height, with two to four flats on each floor.
+During the 19th century, tenements became the predominant type of new housing in Scotland's industrial cities, although they were very common in the Old Town in Edinburgh from the 15th century, where they reached ten or eleven stories and in one case fourteen stories.
+Built of sandstone or granite, Scottish tenements are usually three to five stories in height, with two to four flats on each floor.
 (In contrast, industrial cities in England tended to favour "back-to-back" terraces of brick.)
 Scottish tenements are constructed in terraces, and each entrance within a block is referred to as a close or stair—both referring to the shared passageway to the individual flats.
 Flights of stairs and landings are generally designated common areas, and residents traditionally took turns to sweep clean the floors and, in Aberdeen in particular, took turns to make use of shared laundry facilities in the "back green" (garden or yard).
 It is now more common for cleaning of the common ways to be contracted out through a managing agent or "factor".

 In Glasgow, where Scotland's highest concentration of tenement dwellings can be found, the urban renewal projects of the 1950s, 1960s and 1970s brought an end to the city's slums, which had primarily consisted of older tenements built in the early 19th century in which large extended families would live together in cramped conditions.
 They were replaced by high-rise blocks that, within a couple of decades, became notorious for crime and poverty.
 The Glasgow Corporation made many efforts to improve the situation, most successfully with the City Improvement Trust, which cleared the slums of the old town, replacing them with what they thought of as a traditional high street, which remains an imposing townscape.
 (The City Halls and the Cleland Testimonial were part of this scheme.)
 National government help was given following World War I when Housing Acts sought to provide "homes fit for heroes".
 Garden suburb areas, based on English models, such as Knightswood, were set up.
 These proved too expensive, so a modern tenement, three stories high, slate roofed and built of reconstituted stone, was re-introduced and a slum clearance programme initiated to clear areas such as the Calton and the Garngad.